music-encoding/music-encoding/README.md

 4. Click on the _Duplicate_ button.
 This will open the _Edit Ant Scenario_ window.

 5. Once in the _Edit Ant Scenario_, assign an appropriate name for the project (e.g., "MEI Mensural Schema - plica feature").
+The storage option can be either _Project Options_ or _Global Options_.

 6. Change its `defaultSource` parameter by: